-I am not only thankful this holiday, but day-in-and-day-out for all those who serve.
+I am not only thankful for this holiday, but day-in-and-day-out for all those who serve.
 Most times, we live our hectic lives and do think about the sacrifice being made by all the members of the armed forces.
 I want to take this opportunity to officially THANK YOU ALL for your service!!!

 Besides being an honorable position, being part of the Armed Forces is extremely strenuous.
 Unfortunately, serving can have negative after-effects for some.
 It can take a toll, not only physically but mentally and emotionally.
 Obviously, physical injuries are devastating but there are deeper scars than the visible ones.